Master the Art of Peace Lily Care and Keep Your Plant Blooming All Year Round

 Light: A Crucial Factor

-The most crucial factor that will determine whether your peace lily will bloom again is light.
-They’re frequently sold as low-light tolerant, when, in fact, this is a plant that really needs bright, indirect light to flower.
-If you are placing your plant more than a few feet from any window, the chances are good that you will have green leaves and no flowers.
-The ideal situation for your peace lily would be near a window where it would get at least six hours of indirect sun daily.
+…and the biggest thing to know if your peace lily will ever bloom again is all about light.
+The plant often touted as being low-light tolerant which is actually a plant that requires bright, indirect light to flower.
+If you are putting your plant in any room that is more than a few feet from any window, the odds are that you will have green leaves with no flowers.
+A window would be the best place to keep your peace lily which get’s at least six hours of indirect sun a day.

 How to Water Your Peace Lily

-But the best way to make sure you are watering your peace lily correctly is to check the soil before each watering.
-Stick your finger in a couple inches; if it feels dry, it’s time to water.
-The soil should be kept moist but not soggy.
+But the best way to make sure you’re watering that peace lily correctly is to check the soil beforehand.
+Stick your finger in a couple of inches; if it feels dry, it’s time for some water.
+Soil should be moist but not soggy.

-Peace lilies tend to underwater and overwater conditions.
-The under-watered peace lily droops its leaves, which may turn yellow, and hence does not have the energy for bloom production.
-On the other side, overwatering leads to root decay and does the same in impeding flower development.
-Finding that sweet spot is essential in keeping a healthy, flowering plant.
+The peace lilies have a tendency toward conditions of under-watering and overwatering.
+An under-watered peace lily droops its leaves, which may turn yellow; hence, it does not have the energy for bloom production.
+On the other side, overwatering causes root decay and does the same to impede flower development.
+Finding that sweet spot is key to maintaining a healthy flowering plant.

 Fertilizing Your Peace Lily for Maximum Blooms